dm-p/powerbi-visuals-html-content/README.md

 Yes.

-A lot of the current limitations that the original HTML Viewer visual had will still exist in this one; this is specifically to do with a number of restrictions imposed upon custom visual permissions by Power BI.
+A lot of the limitations that the original HTML Viewer visual had will still exist in this one; this is specifically to do with a number of restrictions imposed upon custom visual permissions by Power BI.

 For example, you can't embed content that tries to access sites with <a href ="https://en.wikipedia.org/wiki/Cross-origin_resource_sharing" target="_blank">CORS</a> configuration that will explicitly block content served from an empty domain (such as YouTube videos).
 Also, some stuff won't work in Desktop but will in the Service.

 ### So, Why Use this One?

-There are some additional features:
+There are some additional features that the original doesn't have:

-* If you prefer, you can use HTML generated via a measure rather than just being able to use a column.
+* The previous visual was limited to columns only - if you prefer, you can use HTML generated via a measure.
 * You can opt to separate data rows with a `<hr/>` (horizontal rule) element if multiple values are passed in, e.g.:
 \
 \